ilmarinen/endpoint/README.md

 11. Start the endpoint service `sudo service endpoint start`
 12. Reload the Nginx config `sudo service nginx reload`
 13. Point your browser to `http://<hostname>` and you should see the Endpoint site working.

+## Docker

+1. `npm install`
+2. `npm install webpack`
+3. `npx webpack`
+4. `docker build -t <image-name> .`
+5. `docker run -d -p 80:80 <image-name>`
+6. At this point `docker ps` should show you the running container.
+7. An issue requires Nginx to be re-started so do `docker exec -it <container-name> bash` which should open a shell in the container.
+8. From the shell in the container do `services nginx start`
+9. And then point your browser to `http://localhost` and you should see the app.